Holy Wars (album)

 Holy Wars is the fourth studio album by American post-punk band Tuxedomoon, released in 1985 by Cramboy.
-"In a Manner of Speaking" is probably the band's most known song, after being covered by Martin Gore on his 1989 E.P.
-Counterfeit e.p. and by Nouvelle Vague on their 2004 eponymous debut album.
+"In a Manner of Speaking" is probably the band's most known song, after being covered by Martin Gore on his 1989 Counterfeit EP and by Nouvelle Vague on their 2004 eponymous debut album.

 Track listing

 Personnel

 Adapted from the Holy Wars liner notes.